survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 The callback is optional.
 React will call it when the state has been set and often you don't need to care about it at all.
 Once `setState` has gone through, React will call `render()`.
 The asynchronous API might feel a little strange at first but it will allow React to optimize its performance by using techniques such as batching updates.
 This all ties back to the concept of Virtual DOM.

 One way to trigger `setState` would be to push the associated logic to a method of its own and then call it when a new note is added.
 The class based component definition doesn't bind custom methods like this by default so we will need to handle the binding somehow.
-It would be to do that at the `constructor`, `render()`, or by using a specific syntax.
+It would be possible to do that at the `constructor`, `render()`, or by using a specific syntax.
 I'm opting for the syntax option in this book.
 Read the *Language Features* appendix to learn more.

 To tie the logic with the button, adjust `App` as follows: